Updated: Sep 16

-But did you know vaccines already save 2-3 million lives around the world every year from diseases like diphtheria, tetanus, influenza and measles?
+But did you know, even before 2020, vaccines have been saving 2-3 million lives around the world every year from diseases like diphtheria, tetanus, influenza and measles?

 Imagine a world without vaccines.
 Imagine a world without scientists.
 Scary huh? #thingsthatkeepscienceteachersupatnight

-Well, for once there's good news - last year the number of 18 year olds going on to study sciences at university rose by 7% and amazingly, more girls are now studying science at university than boys.
+Well, for once there's good news - last year the number of 18 year olds going on to study sciences at university rose by 7% and amazingly, more girls than boys are now studying science at university.

 One of the reasons I set up Little STEAMers was that I've been a primary teacher and I've seen how science is squeezed out of the classroom in a lot of schools.
-It's usually covered once a week for 30-45 minutes and for me, that's not enough.
+It's usually covered once a week for 30-45 minutes and for me, that's not enough to get children excited about science.

-On top of that, with all the budget cuts, primary teachers are often left scrabbling around for old broken equipment, limiting the amount of hands-on science they can realistically do with their class.
+On top of that, with ongoing budget cuts, primary teachers are often left scrabbling around for old broken equipment, limiting the amount of hands-on science they can realistically do with their class.

 Of course this isn't the case in all schools, but I want to show children how fun science can be before they even get to primary school.

-One really quick idea I wanted to share with you today is something I've done at home recently to make science fun and part of our every day life....
+One really quick idea I wanted to share with you today is something I've done at home myself to make science fun and part of our everyday life from a young age....

-My eldest asked for some grown up bath toys for her 5th birthday.
+My eldest asked for some grown up bath toys for her birthday last year.
 Google didn't really suggest anything useful, but inspiration struck: I bought a bath tray and got out all my Little STEAMers potions kit from storage.

 Tah dah - it's a bathtime potions lab complete with pipettes, funnels, measuring cylinders, jugs and sieves and they love it!